 As a general rule, anything not mentioned in this document may change in any release.

 Exceptions are made in the interest of security patches.
 If a break in release procedure or product functionality is required, it will be communicated clearly, and the solution will be considered against total impact.

-After setting up Docker, you can learn the basics with Getting started with Docker.docker, installation, install, docker ce, docker ee, docker editions, stable, edge
+After setting up Docker, you can learn the basics with Getting started with Docker.docker, installation, install, Docker Engine - Community, Docker Engine - Enterprise, docker editions, stable, edge